Our Staff

 Lilia joined our team in April 2011, bringing her talent and inspiration to the Andaman Coast.
 Born and raised in California, she attended San Diego State University before starting her career in Tourism and Interactive Marketing.
 After working in the tourism industry for over 8 years, and seeing the negative effects of mass tourism, she shifted her focus to Sustainable and Community-Based Tourism.

-As the co-founder of GrassRoots Interactive, she is also a talented web designer, and expert in SEO and social media.
+As the founder of Sierra Research Partners, she is also a talented web designer, and expert in digital engagement and distributed organizing.
 She currently works as a consultant on various international projects, and offers her skills exclusively to sustainable businesses, responsible tour operators, and non-profit organizations.
 Connect with her on Linked-in and visit her Technomad Lifestyle Travelogue.

 Mimi Cheung